-Technology improved over many years to enhance confidence, comfort, and convenience.
+Technology improved over many years to help transform customer workplaces and resolve social issues.

 Global reach is to anticipate their latent needs.

 Environmental management to achieve simultaneous environmental conservation and business growth.

 The Ricoh Group continues to innovate by merging its core technologies of optics, imaging, materials, manufacturing, infrastructure, control and systems, and software with fresh ideas and the latest technologies.

 Creating new customer value by merging optical technologies with computing power and by establishing platform technologies.